 A standard American living room is on average 330 sq. ft.
 Therefore, based on the table above, a dehumidifier for the living room will use about 48 watts.
 A typical American basement can be as large as the rest of the house.
 Therefore, a 1000, 1500, or 2000 sq. ft. dehumidifier is often required.
 A 1000-2000 sq. ft. dehumidifier uses about 125 W.

 How much does it cost to run a dehumidifier?

-Currently, late 2022, energy prices are record high.
-Electricity prices are around 0.1475 dollar per kiloWatt-hour.
-Monthly costs of running a dehumidifier depend on the model that you are using.
+Currently, in late 2022, energy prices are at a record high.
+Electricity prices are around 0.1475 dollars per kiloWatt-hour.
+The monthly costs of running a dehumidifier depend on the model you are using.
 Let’s look at an example:

 - Electricity price: $0.1475